HanFue282/Generate-READ_ME/README.md

   ## Questions

   What is your name?
-Hannah Joy Fuentes
+Hannah

   What is your GitHub username?
 [HanFue282](https://github.com/HanFue282)

-  What is your email for your GitHub account? [hannah.joy1143@gmail.com](https://mail.google.com/mail/u/0/#inbox?compose=new)
+  What is your email for your GitHub account? [hannah.joy1143@gmail.com](hannah.joy1143@gmail.com)